badlogic/basis-site/README.md

 # Usage
 Basis-site takes the files in an input folder, (optionally) transforms them, and writes the result to an output folder.

->     : Basis-site relies heavily on [basis-template](https://github.com/badlogic/basis-template).
+> Note: Basis-site relies heavily on [basis-template](https://github.com/badlogic/basis-template).
 Before continuing, it's highly recommended to please read basis-template's [documentation](https://github.com/badlogic/basis-template#basis-template).
 You can ignore the Java parts of basis-template.
 Basis-site takes care of that!

 ## A basic site
 Let's assume we want to generate a static site consisting of two pages, a landing page, and an about page.
 Both should share the same header and footer.
 Our input folder could look like this: